perfectjared/bruisecorps/PROJECT_MEMORY.md

 **Root Cause**:
 - DragDial expects `appData.pointerActive.active` to be true during interactions
 - When iframe has `pointer-events: none`, clicks pass through but may not properly trigger Phaser's input system
-- Document-level mousedown sets `appData.pointerActive.active = true` but sprite detection might fail
+- Document-level mousedown sets `appData.pointerActive.active` to true but sprite detection might fail

 **Debug Strategy**:
 1. Added console logging to mousedown event handler